Azure/azure-quickstart-templates/sas-viya/README.md

 * 1 VM for administration, the Ansible controller
 * 1 VM for the SAS Viya services

-The available licensed core sizes are:
+#### CAS Controller VM

+Here are some available VM sizes based on the number of licensed cores:

 | Licensed Cores  | Virtual Machine| SKU	Memory(RAM) | Maximum Dataset Size | Cache Size |
 | ------------- | ------------- | ------------- | ------------- | ------------- |